godotengine/godot-website/collections/_article/uid-changes-coming-to-godot-4-4.md

 We evaluated it, but we saw a lot of pushback against having this kind of magic string injected as a comment or annotation in all script files, as testers found it to be quite disruptive.

 On the technical side, there are also implementation hurdles.
-All scripting languages supported by Godot (including community bindings via GDExtension) would need to implement this kind of magic comment or annotation (if they have such concept) with an appropriate syntax.
+All scripting languages supported by Godot (including community bindings via GDExtension) would need to implement this kind of magic comment or annotation (if they have such a concept) with an appropriate syntax.
 The Godot editor would need to know how to extract these UIDs from all types of scripts in an efficient manner (without having to parse it).

 Additionally, external IDEs and tools may not play nice with such Godot-specific comments or annotations in various scripting languages, and if Godot-specific plugins want to implement UID support, they would also need to manually implement how to extract the UIDs from the scripts in an efficient manner (as opposed to just reading a file with a predictable name).